floooh/flohofwoe.www/demos.md

 The emscripten demos are compiled to <a href="http://asmjs.org/spec/latest/" target="_blank">asm.js</a> and should run on any browser with proper WebGL support, with Firefox and Chrome being the best options.

-The PNaCl demos will only run in a very recent Google Chrome (at least v.29), and you may have to enable PNaCl support manually.
+The PNaCl demos will only run in a somewhat uptodate Google Chrome version.
-See <a href="http://www.chromium.org/nativeclient/pnacl/building-and-testing-portable-native-client" target="_blank">here</a> for
-details on how this works.
-At the time of writing, enabling PNaCl was a bit hit-or-miss in Chrome Canary v.31, you may have to restart the browser several times, and first startup takes a while (around 1 minute).

 All assets used by courtesy of <a href="http://www.drakensang.com" target="_blank">Drakensang Online</a>, the game I'm working on during day time.